vincenzopalazzo/listdocmissed/README.md

 This plugin is made with the [lightningd/template](https://github.com/lightningd/template).

-This plugin is developed to make a quickly and complete check of the documentation RPC command inside [c-lightning](https://github.com/ElementsProject/lightning).
+This plugin is developed to make a quickly and complete check of the RPC commands documentations inside [c-lightning](https://github.com/ElementsProject/lightning).

 ## Who is this plugin for?

-Everybody that want make a check if all RPC command have a documentation, so this plugin is not more util but have a big potentiality with the correct people :-) and maybe one of this people are you.
+Everybody that want make a check if all RPC commands have a documentation, so this plugin is not more smart :-/ but have a big potentiality with the correct people :-) and maybe one of this people are you.

 In fact, is possible exend this plugin to make a template of the documentation file and make easy the life of the core developer.
 Fell free to open a PR.